How Can I Live When They Don't?

 Lean into it.

 Fully immerse yourself in the conversation, the task, the sun on your face.
 When the whisper of guilt comes, gently reply: "This is Coherence.
-I am gathering strength.
+I'm gathering strength.
 This, too, is part of the love."
-You're not forgetting.
-You're living.
+You're living, not forgetting.

 The most powerful step is the first one: naming which moment it is.
 "Ah, this is Rupture."
 That simple act creates a tiny, crucial space between you and the pain.
 In that space, a flicker of compassion can enter.
 You become the witness to your grief, not just its victim.